Content in this website may be linked to, as long as the linking webpage

 useful in negotiating the price that a patient will be charged.

-Adjusted Cost to Charge Ratios as determined by the Kentucky
+Adjusted Cost-To-Charge Ratios as determined by the Kentucky

 Dept of Labor -

-and Adjusted
+Calculated and Adjusted

 Hospital Charges posted by the Kentucky Hospital Association - View Reports